OsamaTaher/Java-springboot-codebase/spring boot/common-user-management/README.md

 # common-user-management
-common services to manage users and roles/privileges with simple demo project
+common services to manage users and roles/privileges using alreafy defined routes as security privileges with simple demo project

 - on startup the system will extract all defined routes and save to DB.
 - each role has a set of allowed privileges that can be modified as needed.